holepunchto/pear-docs/building-blocks/hyperbee.md

 Inserts a new key.
 Value can be optional.

-> If inserting a series of data atomically or want more performance then check the `db.batch` API.
+> If inserting a series of data atomically or high performance is needed then check the `db.batch` API.

 **`options`** includes: